An intelligent “nose” to combat the risk of food poisoning

 2023-11-27 18:46:55

 An Israeli start-up has developed new technology aided by artificial intelligence to detect the presence of dangerous bacteria in food.
-Deployed on a large scale, it could help reduce the risk of food poisoning.
+Deployed on a large scale, it might help reduce the risk of food poisoning.
 And more.

 • Read also: A mysterious canine disease worries